“God knows I would rather be cold and hungry than that the poor should be deprived of any consolation in our power to afford.”

 The Centre caters for a hundred homeless people every night.
-These people are from every walk of life, many of whom have known better times.
-The main objective is to improve the quality of life of the many homeless people who often live in appalling conditions but, even worse, have lost all hope.
-When they first enter the Shelter, many of them are suffering from depression, stress and other forms of brokenness.
+They come from every walk of life, many having known better times.
+Our main objective is to improve the quality of life for those who have been living in appalling conditions and often seem to have lost all hope.
+When they first arrive, many are suffering from depression, stress and other forms of broken-ness.
 Each has his/her own story to tell, stories that wrench the heart.
-Thanks to the dedicated and caring staff, which has been formed in our Mercy Charism, the new residents are greeted with loving care.
+Thanks to the dedicated and caring staff who have been formed in our Mercy Charism, the new residents are greeted with loving care.
 The availability of a hot shower, fresh clothes and a safe place in which to rest often marks the beginning of a renewed sense of their own worth.

-One of our touching stories concerns Obed, a middle-aged Zimbabwean national.
-He came to our Shelter one afternoon weak, dirty and very neglected.
-He had lost his job and had spent two weeks sleeping in the park.
-Immediately, our devoted staff supplied him with soap, toothpaste, shampoo, towels etc. After a hot bath and a change of clothes he shared his story.
-He was HIV positive and had nowhere to go.
-Because of his HIV status he could not return home even if he had the means.
-The following day we brought him to St. Francis Hospice where the doctors predicted that he might last a week.
-Sr. Rachel, a Sister of Mercy who works at the Centre, took very special care of Obed.
+One story concerns O…, a middle-aged Zimbabwean national who came to the Shelter, weak, dirty and very neglected.
+He had lost his job and had been sleeping in the park for two weeks.
+After a hot bath and a change of clothes he shared his story.
+He was HIV positive with nowhere to go and due to his HIV status could not return home even if he had the means.
+The following day we brought him to St. Francis Hospice where the doctors predicted he might last a week.
+A Sister of Mercy who worked at the Centre, took very special care of O….
 To the surprise of all, and after prolonged treatment, he recovered.
 Today he holds a permanent job as a chef in one of the restaurants in a neighbouring town.
 He visits Strabane Centre occasionally for a cup of tea and, when he cannot visit, communicates by phone.
 He claims Strabane Centre gave him back his life.